rancher/docs/content/rancher/v2.6/en/cluster-provisioning/registered-clusters/_index.md

 **Result:**

-- Your cluster is registered and assigned a state of **Pending.** Rancher is deploying resources to manage your cluster.</li>
+- Your cluster is registered and assigned a state of **Pending**.
+Rancher is deploying resources to manage your cluster.</li>
-- You can access your cluster after its state is updated to **Active.**
+- You can access your cluster after its state is updated to **Active**.
 - **Active** clusters are assigned two Projects: `Default` (containing the namespace `default`) and `System` (containing the namespaces `cattle-system`, `ingress-nginx`, `kube-public` and `kube-system`, if present).